About Me: I have more than 20 years of cooking experience & share my favorite recipes on this blog.

 - Evaporated milk – It adds a subtle sweetness and creaminess that I love, but whole milk works too.

-- Granulated sugar – White or light brown sugar are great for this recipe.
-Please stay away from confectioners’ and dark brown sugar.
+- Granulated sugar – White or light brown sugar both work.

 - Orange zest – Lemon zest is a good substitute.
 It will change the flavor slightly, but will maintain the bread’s citrus notes.

-- Orange blossom water – It’s definitely not as common as other extracts so I recommend searching for it at specialty baking stores or online.
-If you can’t get a hold of it, substitute it for 2 teaspoons of vanilla extract or 1 1/4 teaspoons of food-grade orange extract.
+- Orange blossom water – I usually find it at specialty baking stores or online.
+If you can’t get a hold of it, substitute it for 2 teaspoons of vanilla extract.

 - Whisked egg